 Ease of Use

 Utilizing a plethora of lug shapes and sizes, this boot provides great traction over a variety of surfaces.
-We tested it over snow and ice on both level and steep terrain.
 In all tests, it did well, grabbing snowy slopes and steep ascents.
 While the lugs aren't as deep or bulky as the Keen Durand Polar, they are deeper and more varied than the North Face Chilkat III, providing better traction.
 As a result, it earns an eight out of ten in this metric.
 A perfect option for winter hiking!

 Of all the hiking boots tested, we think this is a little more stylish than most.
 While it still looks techy, like any hiking boot, our testers appreciated the more streamlined look without the faux-fur collar.
 We also like that it doesn't look as bulky as either the Keen Durand Polar or North Chilkat III.
 It's easy to fit under and over the top a pair of pants, making it quite versatile in use.
 If you prefer a boot with some serious style points (that isn't a hiker), check out the UGG Cecile, a leather, low profile duck boot, winning a Top Pick.
 Alternatively, check out the wear-all day Keen Elsa.

 The obvious application?
 Winter hiking!
 While it can be used to perform winter chores or take walks around town, its best use is in the backcountry.
-Strap on a pair of snowshoes and head out into the wilderness.
-Just avoid super wet weather or days, or add a gaiter for extra protection.
+These are ideal for snowshoes as long as you bring gaiters for wet and deep conditions.

-For $130, this is the second least expensive winter hiker tested.
+This is one of the least expensive boots we tested.
 While we love the comfort and fit of this boot, it simply doesn't stack up to other winter hikers in performance.
 As a result, it's not the best value product.
 The North Face Chilkat III performs better in all metrics (except comfort and style) and only $110!
 A much better value.
 If you prefer the least expensive boot out there, don't forget about the Kamik Momentum, our Best Buy winner for just $90.

 The Columbia Bugaboot Plus III is a decent winter hiker with just a few performance concerns.